LlewBach/aj-builder/README.md

 Buyer's goals...
 - wants to find a good builder
 - wants **assurance** as to handyman's quality and character
-- wants a convenient means of contacting the handyman and of requesting quotes for jobs
+- wants a convenient means of contacting the handyman and of requesting quotes for jobs, with the possibility of fewer home visits if pictures can be sent as well

 Target audience
 - homeowners, the majority without subject expertise